Q: Do I need training or can I just learn how to use the equipment with the operator’s manual?

 Q: Are there any other geophysical methods used to help locate groundwater?

 There are quite a number of geophysical methods that have been used in an effort to help locate groundwater.
-The method we use is currently the only method that obtains its signal directly from groundwater and gives unambiguous depth and thickness details about the aquifer.
+The method we use is currently the only method that obtains its signal directly from the movement of groundwater and gives unambiguous depth and thickness details about the aquifer.
 Additionally, it is the only method that can provide you with approximate yield estimates that are derived directly from the signal we record.
 Most of the methods that have been used in the past have significant limitations, including; poor depth resolution, inability to provide reasonably accurate yield estimates, and high cost just to name a few.